 - Daily living skills to develop or improve your skills in areas like cooking, shopping, budgeting and other day-to-day activities. - Health promotion with advice on healthy eating, exercise and stress management. - Work, training and education to help you develop the skills and confidence to take part in paid or unpaid work, courses and training. - Leisure activities such as pursuing a hobby or sport. - Relating to yourself and others to improve your confidence and self esteem and help you to develop coping strategies.

-Availability of these activities does vary slightly from area to area; the current programme for your ward will be displayed on the wall.
+The current programme for your ward will be displayed on the wall.